netbox-community/netbox-plugin-tutorial/tutorial/step10-rest-api.md

 A quick overview of some common fields:

 * `id` is the primary key.
-This is a must have for every serializer.
+This is a must-have for every serializer.
 * `display` is provided by `NetBoxModelSerializer`.
-It is read only, and returns a human friendly string representation of the object.
+It is read-only, and returns a human-friendly string representation of the object.
 * `tags` and `custom_fields` are provided by NetBox's model and serializer helpers.
-* `created` and `last_updated` come from `NetBoxModel` and are read only.
+* `created` and `last_updated` come from `NetBoxModel` and are read-only.

 :green_circle: **Tip:** The order in `fields` is the order you will see in the API response.
 Many NetBox serializers put `tags`, `custom_fields`, `created`, and `last_updated` near the end.